The Firefox OS Simulator is still at an early stage of development, and isn't yet as reliable and complete as we'd like it to be.

 When you supply a manifest, the Manager will run some validation tests on it.
 It reports three categories of problems:

-- manifest errors: problems that will prevent your app from running
+- manifest errors: problems that will prevent your app from installing or running

 - manifest warnings: problems that may prevent your app from working properly